Repelled point processes with application to numerical integration: Introduction

 \section{Introduction}

 Numerical integration --~the task of approximating integrals using pointwise evaluations of the integrand~-- has a rich history, with (subjective) milestones such as the quadrature of \cite{Gauss1815} or the Metropolis algorithm \citep{MRRTT53}.
 Among methods that scale best to larger dimensions, Monte Carlo methods may be the most popular in applications; see e.g. \citep{Owen2013}.
 In its simplest form, crude Monte Carlo amounts to writing the target integral as an expectation and estimating it by a sample average formed with $N$ i.i.d.\ samples.
-The performance of the estimator is typically measured by the mean squared error, which classical probability results show decreases as $\mathcal O(1/N)$.
-This rate is slow, and variance reduction for Monte Carlo integration has been a rich topic of research, e. g. by leveraging auxiliary integrands with known integrals, a method known as \emph{control variates}, see \citep[Chapters 8 and 10]{Owen2013} for classical results, and \citep{SOMD22} and references therein for more recent work.
-Other methods directly improve the rate of convergence of the mean square error by introducing sophisticated dependence through weights in the sample average \citep{DelPor2016,AzaDelPort2018,Lelal2023}.
-Alternatively, one can consider expectations under more regularly spread probability distributions than i.i.d.\ draws, as in randomized quasi-Monte Carlo \citep{Owen2008} or with determinantal point processes \citep{BarHar2020,CoeMazAmb2021,BeBaCh20}.
-Our contribution is of the latter kind, taking an expectation under a well-spread random set of points.
-But while the cost of sampling the determinantal point process in \citep{BarHar2020} is (at least) cubic in $N$ \citep{GaBaVa19}, we aim at keeping the sampling cost quadratic, while still introducing enough dependence to force variance reduction.
+The performance of the estimator is typically measured by the mean squared error, which classical probability results show decreases as $O(1/N)$.
+This rate is slow, and variance reduction for Monte Carlo integration has been a rich topic of research.
+We summarize here a few leading approaches.